-Supreme Court warns Patanjali of Rs 1 crore penalty for each false advertisement
+Supreme Court warns Ramdev’s Patanjali of Rs 1 crore fine for each false claim in its advertisements

 Criticising the company for its advertisements that had made false claims against evidence-based medicine, the court also asked them to avoid making such claims to the media.

-The counsel for Patanjali Ayurved told the court that they will not publish such advertisements and would ensure that casual statements are not made by them in the press, reported Live Law.
+Counsel for Patanjali Ayurved told the court that they will not publish such advertisements and would ensure that they do not make casual statements in the press, reported Live Law.

 The court said during the hearing that the matter could not be reduced to a debate between modern medicine and Ayurvedic products.
 It said that it is examining the matter seriously and wants to find a real solution to the problem of misleading medical advertisements.